Sm00thix/IKPLS/paper/paper.md

 `ikpls` offers NumPy-based CPU and JAX-based CPU/GPU/TPU implementations.
 The JAX implementations are also differentiable, allowing seamless integration with deep learning techniques.
 This versatility enables users to handle diverse data shapes and sizes efficiently.

 Benchmarks demonstrate the superior performance of `ikpls` compared to scikit-learn's NIPALS across various scenarios, emphasizing the importance of choosing the proper implementation for specific data characteristics.
-Additionally, this article addresses the redundant structure in cross-validation, proposing an algorithmic improvement for substantial speedup without recomputing total matrix products.
+Additionally, the software addresses the redundant structure in cross-validation, proposing an algorithmic improvement for substantial speedup without recomputing total matrix products.

 In conclusion, `ikpls` empowers researchers and practitioners in chemometrics and related fields with efficient, scalable, and end-to-end differentiable tools for PLS modeling, facilitating optimal component selection and preprocessing decisions.